 If you’re reading this then there is a good chance that your pool pump is down, the anxiety is up and the algae monster is ready to pounce on your pool.
 After years in the pool industry, I can tell you many a homeowner has contacted us in a panic with a dead pump.
 The scenario usually goes as such: they or their tech has the pump apart and they are pondering the options that lay before them.
 They may know what they need but want to know if it’s worth the work to get the pump up and running.
 One of their major questions is, “Is it worth it to get a whole new pump or should I just get a motor?”
 The cost between a simple motor replacement and a pump installation can be sizeable.
 That difference in price makes it important for you and your wallet to know when to call it quits on an old pump.

-Wreck it or Recover it?
+Wreck-it or Recover it?

 Our first step will be to determine the overall health of your pump.
 Over the years, this rugged piece of machinery has been subjected to blazing heat, driving rain and even lightning strikes.
-These conditions can drag down its overall health.
-The pump’s internal parts as well as the housing and motor can go bad and require replacement.
-When determining the magic number of replacement parts cost versus cost of whole pump, we generally suggest 60-75% as the standard.
+These conditions can drag down their overall health.
+The pump’s internal parts, as well as the housing and motor, can go bad and require replacement.
+When determining the magic number of replacement parts cost versus the cost of the whole pump, we generally suggest 60-75% as the standard.
 If the cost to repair is within or over this range, it is smarter to replace the pump.
 This way you have a brand new pump and warranty covering any mishaps down the line.
 There are a few other things to look out for when checking pump health.
 The key points are listed below.

 - Dry Rotted or Cracked Housing – Besides a motor, the housing is the most expensive part of a pump to replace.
 If your housing is showing signs of deterioration, take a close look at the other parts of the pump.
-For example the pump lid, basket and impeller could be in need of repair as well.
+For example, the pump lid, basket, and impeller could be in need of repair as well.
 When totaling up the necessary replacement parts, keep in mind the magic number of 60-75%.
 If you get to that range, it could be time to replace the whole thing.

 - Pumps older than 12-15 years – If it was a car you would have gotten rid of it by now.
 Sadly, unlike some vehicles, pumps do not appreciate in value as they get older.
 Pumps approaching this age see frequent breakdowns and repair.
 The cost of maintenance soon starts to outweigh the value of the old pump.